ldionne/mpl11/README.md

 a default type that would contain all those default implementations.
 Believe me, I tried both and the default class for all stops to make sense very quickly.

-### Multiple-dispatch everlasting problem
-Here is approximately what they do in the current MPL.
-Let Operation be the operator that we're implementing.
-We have:

-    template <typename OperationTag, typename Tag1, typename Tag2>
-    struct dispatch<OperationTag, Tag1, Tag2> {
-        template <typename T1, typename T2>
-        struct apply
-            : if_<less<Tag1, Tag2>,
-                Operation<T1, typename cast<Tag2, Tag1>::template apply<T2>::type>,
-                Operation<typename cast<Tag1, Tag2>::template apply<T1>::type, T2>
-            >::type
-        { };
-    };

-Or, in a more general way (but maybe completely retarded; we'll see):
-We take for granted that all arguments are useful for dispatching, which should be the case for operators but not necessarily for every multimethod.

-    template <typename OperationTag, typename Tag1, typename ...TagN>
-    struct dispatch<OperationTag, Tag1, TagN...> {
-        template <typename T1, typename ...Tn>
-        struct apply {
-            using CommonTag = typename min<Tag1, TagN...>::type;
-            using type = typename Operation<
-                typename cast<Tag1, CommonTag>::template apply<T1>::type,
-                typename cast<TagN, CommonTag>::template apply<Tn>::type...
-            >::type;
-        };
-    };

 ## Potential features